 7. Local Markets

-There is a local market held in Benamaurel on Sunday morning which is 10 minute drive away.
-We also have local markets at Castillejar and Cortes de Baza both being about 10/12 minutes away by car.
+There is a good market at our local village of Benamaurel on Sunday morning which is 10 minute drive away.
+We also have local markets at Castillejar and Cortes de Baza both being about 10/15 minutes by car.
+Whichever market you choose you will always find a huge variety of fresh vegetables grown locally by the small farmers in the area.
+You will taste the difference, there is nothing like local produce.

 8. Puente Arriba – General Information